mosaicnetworks/babble/docs/usage.rst

     ]

-Now everyone is going to take a copy of this peers.json file and put it in a folder together with the priv_key.pem file they generated in the previous step.
+Now everyone is going to take a copy of this peers.json file and put it in a folder together with the priv_key file they generated in the previous step.
 That is the folder that they need to specify as the datadir when they run Babble.

 Babble Executable
 -----------------